 The Verification Point Creator view appears automatically when you select a property in the Properties view.
 It accumulates a list of one or more property verifications that you can insert into the test script that is being recorded or that is being played and is stopped at a breakpoint.

 The Verification Point Creator view

-In the example shown in the screenshot, clicking the Insert button would result in the following lines being inserted into the test script (assuming we are using Python—the code for other languages is very similar):
+In the example shown in the screenshot, clicking the Insert button inserts the following lines into a Python test script (the code for other languages is very similar):

 test.compare(waitForObjectExists(":Invoice:_QComboBox").currentText, "AXV-12200") test.compare(waitForObjectExists(":This Payment:_QSpinBox").value, 350) test.compare(waitForObjectExists(":Make Payment.Credit Card_QRadioButton").checked, True)